acahir/CustomStaticTableHeadersDemo/README.md

 ## Description

+This demo grew out of several UI design goals for a project:
+- "Select All" functionality to quickly mark all rows in a section as "checked" (could be a checkmark accessory, UISwitch, etc)
+- "Show/Hide" functionality to allow a single View to provide a simple "overview" by sections while still presenting access to details inside sections.

+As both of these related to the section groupings, the headers were a logical choice for adding this functionality.

+### Access to Static Headers

 There are two main options for customizing static headers for TableViews:

 - tableView(_ tableView: UITableView, viewForHeaderInSection section: Int)